 It’s not about how much you highlight, but rather, what you highlight.
 Quantity is nice, but if you can write a CV that demonstrates quality, that can be just as good.
 The same goes for resumes.
 If you can describe any activity, schooling, or job in such a way that it shows you’re equipped for the role you’re currently applying for, then it doesn’t matter what your background, or lack thereof, is—all that matters is that you have a built-in skillset to impress the recruiter.

 Both documents represent your communication and writing abilities.
 Therefore, they should be grammatically sound and free of typos.
-Neither CVs nor resumes should include lies you think may boost your career prospects or extraneous details (hobbies, irrelevant jobs, etc.) that fail to communicate your worth as a potential hire.
+Neither curriculum vitaes nor resumes should include lies you think may boost your career prospects or extraneous details (hobbies, irrelevant jobs, etc.) that fail to communicate your worth as a potential hire.

-Really, the major difference between the two is in how the curriculum vitae and resume go about saying the same thing.
+Really, the major difference between a curriculum vitae vs resume is in how the two documents go about saying the same thing.
 The resume will quickly mention that you lifted a ten-pound weight for eight hours a day at your last job, whereas the CV will describe how many big-muscle competitions you won as a result of said weightlifting over the course of three pages.
-Looking past that bit of exaggeration, if you take away one thing from this piece, it’s this: don’t bring a CV to a resume fight, and vice versa.
+Looking past that bit of exaggeration, if you take away one thing from this piece, it’s this: don’t bring a curriculum vitae to a resume fight, and vice versa.